SINTEF/dlite/README.md

 As a dlite user it should be enough to do 'pip install Dlite-Python', or 'pip install .' from within the dlite/python directory.

-As a developed it is more useful to install dlite from source.
+As a developer it is more useful to install dlite from source.
 If dlite is installed in a non-default location, you may need to set the PATH, LD_LIBRARY_PATH, PYTHONPATH and DLITE_ROOT environment variables.
 See the [documentation of environment